-As an experienced and qualified fire risk assessor, with nearly 30 years experience, I can carry out your fire risk assessment and will provide you with a comprehensive document that identifies all potential sources of ignition, risks that could increase the spread of fire and any/all fire safety measures that may be in place.
+As an experienced and qualified fire risk assessor, with nearly 30 years experience, I can carry out your fire risk assessment and provide you with a comprehensive document that identifies all potential sources of ignition, risks that could increase the spread of fire and any/all fire safety measures that may be in place.

 The fire risk assessment will highlight any deficiencies and/or any issues that require attention.
 Using a simple traffice-light system, the document is user-friendly with all issues rated in accordance with priority based solely on their impact on life safety.
 All issues requiring attention are summarised in a prioritised format at the end of the fire risk assessment document – together with any photographs required to assist in identifying areas of concern.

-PLEASE NOTE: Once we have carried out your fire risk assessment, you automatically qualify for our FREE on-line consultancy services for 12 months.
+PLEASE NOTE: Once I have carried out your fire risk assessment, you automatically qualify for my FREE on-line consultancy services for 12 months.

 Fire Risk Assessment Reviews

 It is important to remember that a fire risk assessment must be reviewed regularly.
 Legislation does not define the term ‘regularly’; however, the guidelines are that a review should take place at least annually.
 OR: